Further proof that Sinatra has a song for all occasions…

 Of course Frank was a lover, not a fighter…

 Ok, that’s not entirely true—Frank threw a few punches in his day.
-But as the tequila washes over your psyche later on today, let’s try to avoid punching anything and focus more on the love.
+But as the tequila washes over your psyche as the fiesta takes its course, let’s try to avoid punching anything and focus more on the love.

 Written by Jimmy Kennedy and Michael Carr and published in 1939 for the film of the same name starring country star Gene Autry, “South of the Border” became a hit for Frank after it was included in the album, This Is Sinatra!, released in 1956.

-In the lyrics, a man looks back with regret and pain for having lied to the woman he can’t forget (“…and now as I wander, my thoughts ever stray…”) and returned for too late, just as she was preparing for marriage.
+In the lyrics, a man looks back with regret and pain for having lied to the woman he can’t forget (“…and now as I wander, my thoughts ever stray…”) and returned for too late, just as she was preparing to marry someone else.

 The mission bells told him that he mustn’t stay